-Sometimes it feels like the journalism equivalent of the Hadron Collider – throwing a bunch of ideas, people, and projects together to see what sticks and what breaks.
+And sometimes it feels like a journalism equivalent of the Hadron Collider – throwing a bunch of ideas, people, and projects together to see what sticks and what breaks.

 We can’t yet claim to have discovered some elusive God particle.
 But on a good day, it can feel that we are inching our way towards discovering how, at least in our locality, we can create a model for journalism that is sustainable, independent and community-led.

-JesmondLocal is a loose collective of professional journalists, educators and creatives, students and community volunteers… and anyone else we can pull in for specific projects.
+The people who run JesmondLocal are a loose collective of professional journalists, educators and creatives, students and community volunteers… and anyone else we can pull in for specific projects.